-- Operations plan – provides information about daily activities and how you’re going to deliver the products and services to the customers.
+- Operations plan – provides information about daily activities and how you will deliver the products and services to potential customers.

-- Marketing plan – specifies the marketing strategies you will use to promote products and services to the customers.
+- Marketing plan – specifies the marketing strategy you will implement to promote products and services to the customers.

-- Financial plan – shows the financial projections and assumptions for ideal business performance.
+- Financial plan – shows the financial strategy and assumptions for ideal business performance.

 - Appendix – contains additional information that supports the business plan’s main idea.

 The lean business plan utilizes a more straightforward format.
 It’s shorter than a standard business plan as it only highlights the essential strategies, milestones, and numbers.